h24901/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hyejung Lee is a Ph.D. student of Population Health Sciences with Biostatistics emphasis at the University of Utah.
+I'm a Ph.D. student of Population Health Sciences with Biostatistics emphasis at the University of Utah.
 Her research interests are precision medicine, dynamic treatment regimes, and causal inference.
 Her dissertation topics are:
 1. Generating decision rule for treatment initiation without genetic testing for patients with advanced or metastatic non-small cell lung cancer,
 2. Developing optimal individual treatment rules for first- and second-line treatments for patients with advanced or metastatic non-small cell lung cancer, and
 3. Landcaping proteoms across different stages of metatstic prostate cancer.